khulnasoft-lab/design.khulnasoft.com/.gitlab/issue_templates/Figma update.md

    pattern or a significant change, add an agenda item to the next UX weekly call to inform the team.
 1. [ ] **Assignee**: When applicable, create a merge request in this repository with the [component-guideline template][component-guideline-template] to create or update the component’s documentation page.
-If you do not have capacity, open an issue in this repository using the ["Component documentation"][pajamas-component-documentation-template] issue template.
+If you do not have capacity, [create an issue in this repository using the "Component documentation" issue template][pajamas-component-documentation-template].
 Bring the issue to your team planning session for prioritization and scheduling.
 Mark the new issue as related to this one.
-1. [ ] **Assignee**: When applicable, [create an issue in GitLab UI][new-gitlab-ui-issue] using the ["Component"][gitlab-ui-component-template] issue template to build or update the component code.
+1. [ ] **Assignee**: When applicable, [create an issue in GitLab UI using the "Component" issue template][gitlab-ui-component-template] to build or update the component code.
 Bring the issue to your team planning session for prioritization and scheduling.
 Mark the new issue as related to this one.
 1. [ ] **Assignee**: 🎉 Congrats, you made it!
 You can now close this issue.

 /label ~"UX" ~"Figma"